sourcegraph/sourcegraph-public-snapshot/doc/admin/config/batch_changes.md

 Sourcegraph can track incoming webhooks from code hosts to more easily debug issues with webhook delivery.
 These webhooks can be viewed by going to **Site Admin > Batch Changes > Incoming webhooks**.

-By default, sites without encryption enabled will retain three days of webhook logs.
+By default, sites without [database encryption](encryption.md) enabled will retain three days of webhook logs.
 Sites with encryption will not retain webhook logs by default, as webhooks may include sensitive information; these sites can enable webhook logging and optionally configure encryption for them by using the settings below.

 ### Enabling webhook logging